1587/speaking-exam/00-part5.md

 I have some reasons below:

-first: students will have more money to buy learning equipment, such as ipads, computers and smartphones.
-That makes them study efficiently.
+first: students will have more money to buy learning equipment, such as ipads, computers and smartphones That makes them study efficiently.

-second: students don't spend much time on part-time job. so that they can focus on their study,
+second: students don't nedd to spend much time on part-time job. so that they can focus on their study,

 third: It gives everyone a chance to go to the college,